Dinosaur Contemporaries

 Hoplosuchus kayi

 The word "suchus" is Latin for crocodile, and Hoplosuchus kayi was just that: a small crocodilian.
-Contrary to popular belief, crocodiles and their relatives are NOT considered dinosaurs.
-While both dinosaurs and crocodilians came from the order Archosauria, their ancestry became divided long before dinosaurs and crocs developed their individual distinctive traits.
-Still, both groups lived and thrived in the Morrison ecosystem of the Late Jurassic.
+Contrary to popular belief, crocodiles and their immediate relatives are NOT considered dinosaurs.
+While both dinosaurs and crocodilians came from the order Archosauria, their ancestry became divided long before dinos and crocs developed their distinctive traits.
+Still, both groups lived and thrived in the Morrison ecosystem at the same time.
 While the Carnegie Quarry contains abundant evidence of crocodilians, only one specimen of Hoplosuchus kayi was found.
-Thankfully, it was beautifully preserved!
+Thankfully, it was beautifully preserved.
 The skull, limbs, vertebrae, and armor are all present in 3-dimensional clarity.
-Even a century after its discovery, Hoplosuchus remains one of the most complete and well preserved small vertebrate skeletons found anywhere in the Morrison Formation.
+Even a century after its discovery, the Hoplosuchus specimen from the Carnegie Quarry remains one of the most complete and well preserved small vertebrate skeletons found anywhere in the Morrison Formation.

 Amphibians

 While dinosaurs as a group of animals are certainly old, amphibians are thought to be even older.
 The earliest well-known amphibians appear in fossil deposits from the Devonian Period, about 360 million years ago.
 Most amphibians today have the ability to survive in both aquatic (water) and terrestrial (land) habitats.
 In fact, the Greek word amphibios means "living a double life."
 Today, living amphibians are represented by three major orders: the frogs and toads (Anura), salamanders (Caudata), and caecilians (Gymnophomia).
 Fossils from two of these groups were found in Morrison rocks of the Rainbow Park area of Dinosaur National Monument.
-These were some juvenile frog skeletons and the skeleton of a type of salamander known as a newt.
+These were a fossilized newt (salamander) and several juvenile frog skeletons.

 A drawing of a juvenile species of Late Jurassic frog called Rhadinosteus parvus.